-Secondhand smoke is the combination of smoke exhaled by a smoker and the smoke that comes out of the burning end of his or her tobacco product.
+Secondhand smoke is the combination of smoke exhaled by a smoker and smoke that comes out of the burning end of a tobacco product.
 Each time someone is exposed to secondhand smoke from traditional tobacco cigarettes, pipes, or cigars, they are inhaling more than 7,000 chemicals.
-Most of those chemicals are harmful and toxic and can affect health and development.
-Approximately 70 of those chemicals can cause cancer.
-Secondhand smoke from e-cigarettes, which comes in the form of aerosol, contains harmful chemicals (including nicotine) as well.
+Most of those chemicals are harmful and can affect a person’s health and development.
+About 70 of those chemicals can cause cancer.
+Secondhand smoke from e-cigarettes, which comes in the form of aerosol, contains harmful chemicals as well, including nicotine.

 Repeated smoking stays in your home’s air, in curtains, bedding, carpeting, and furniture.
 That means your child can continue to be exposed to the harmful effects of secondhand smoke for a while.

 Secondhand smoke is toxic for people of all ages.
 It’s even more dangerous for babies, young children, and teens because their brains and bodies are still developing.
 Unfortunately, babies and young children are exposed to secondhand smoke more than adults because they cannot leave the house or car where someone is smoking.